 Cumin is one of the fundamental spices in Indian, Middle Eastern, and Mediterranean cuisine.
 Today it is has become a part of global cuisine and is widely used all over the world both for its unique flavor and health benefits.
 In India and Pakistan, it is common to lightly saute cumin seeds in oil, to release their flavors and then top off the gravy or dal with cumin seeds and flavored oil.
 This process is known as tadka, which literally translates to ‘tempering’.

 I’ve been using cumin seeds, in my cooking, for a long time now, and in my experience, crushing the seeds with pastel and mortar gently before sauteeing them in oil to better release the flavors of cumin.
 Freshly ground cumin seeds, add a nice aroma and mildly savory, spicy flavor to the dish.
 One tip, when cooking with masalas or spices is to always grind them fresh.
-In packaged spices or preground spices, the essential oils have evaporated and there is hardly any flavor or aroma left in the powder.
+Once ground, the essential oils begin to evaporate in packaged spices, and there is a semblance of flavor or aroma left in the powder.

 Besides adding a unique flavor to the curries and sauces, cumin also has numerous health benefits like: